 What Crossrail Means For Commuter Towns

 Crossrail represents a unique opportunity for commuter towns.
 Just as HS2 is pushing accessibility between Birmingham and London, Crossrail will have a similar effect for the Commuter Belt.
-When it goes live in 2019, 1.5 million more people will have access to central London within 45 minutes.
+When it goes live, 1.5 million more people will have access to central London within 45 minutes.

 Designated as the Elizabeth Line, Crossrail will stop at 41 accessible stations, 10 new and 30 upgraded, serving around 200 million people a year and vastly improving connectivity around the commuter belt.